 Kate has appeared in numerous US and Canadian National commercial campaigns such as Cheerios, Nissan, Bengay, Bell Fibe TV, Halls Vitamin Drops, McCain’s Redskins, Revera and Catelli Smart Pasta.
-She also lends her voice to the Nestle Good Start Campaign, RBC, Johnson & Johnson, Zoocasa and many more.
-Currently, she is the face of the new Manulife “The Talk” Campaign which is attracting nationwide attention for its unique approach to advertising.
+She also lends her voice to the Canadian Blood Services National PSAs, Honda, HomeSense, Sleep Country, RBC, Johnson & Johnson, Canadian Blood Services, Zoocasa and many more.
+She is the face of the Manulife “The Talk” Campaign which is attracting nationwide attention for its unique approach to advertising.

 Kate is happiest when she is finding new ways to master her craft.
 Even with Bachelor degrees in Kinesiology and Education under her belt, she remains a dedicated, lifelong student constantly seeking opportunities to learn new skills and collaborate with other artists.
 She is grateful for her many mentors and thrives on being a part of a strong, cooperative and forward thinking artistic community.